 It’s slow, it’s rammed, trains go missing, and every stop is a pain in the ass.
-Like being stuck on the bus on Green Lanes for ages wasn’t enough – and just to cover about one mile and spare of terribly trafficked road.
+Like being stuck on the bus on Green Lanes for ages wasn’t enough – and just to cover about one mile and spare of a terribly trafficked road.

 So I finally go down the station and hear “Next train in…” – God only knows when.

 ‘Ooooh come ooon..!’

 Then you can’t board the first coming train, nor the second.
 Maybe you get lucky with the third or fourth.
 You squeeze in, your face splashed onto the door, the armpit of the guy next to you right across your head smells like a rotten shawarma, the killer breath of some girl on the other side and the bomb farts of some corporal terrorist who comfortably lets rip right in the middle of the train.
 They join forces to make your journey a memorable morning experience.

 No complaints if it happened now and then but I kinda get the feeling that these people work in the TFL’s customer retention – or detention!

 Result?
 I’m always late!
 At work, at night, when meeting friends.
 Thanks Shit-adilly Line!

 Yet, it is the giant of the TFL, it is one of the most important lines in London – one of the longer and more paramount.
 It covers the distance from Cockfosters, through Piccadilly Circus and Leicester Square, to Heathrow or Uxbridge (depending on the branch).